gnuradio/hugo-website/content/gsoc/_index.md

 aliases = ["gsoc"]
 +++

 [Google Summer of Code](https://summerofcode.withgoogle.com/) is a global, online program focused on bringing new contributors into open source software development.
 GSoC Contributors work with an open source organization on a 10 - 22 week programming project under the guidance of mentors.
 GNU Radio has participated in GSoC since 2012 with a high success rate.
-We are applying for GSoC 2023, so stay tuned!
+We are currently accepting applications!

 ## Interested?